 If the incidents persist and are causing a health and safety issue then the Head Teacher could instigate exclusion procedures (see Behaviour Policy)

-Prevention & strategies to reinforce our policy on Antibullying:
+Prevention & strategies to reinforce our policy on Anti-bullying:

 Anti-bullying, ‘Friendship’ or ‘Harmony’ week etc.

 Children are made aware of the strategies to deal with low level issues and what to do in different situations including situations of cyber bullying.